alex404/goal/README.md

 ## Probability

 [goal-probability](https://gitlab.com/sacha-sokoloski/goal/tree/master/probability)
-provides tools for implementing and applying machine learning algorithms.
+provides tools for implementing and applying statistical and machine learning algorithms.
 The core concept of goal-probability are statistical manifolds, i.e. manifold of probability distributions, with a focus on exponential family distributions.
 Various graphical models are also defined here, e.g. mixture models and restricted Boltzmann machines, as well as algorithms for fitting them e.g.  expectation maximization and contrastive divergence minimization.